flor14/shinyssd/README.md

 shinyssd::shinyssd_run()
 ```

-The source code for ``shinyssd`` has been archived to Zenodo with the linked DOI:10.5281/zenodo.3233033
+The source code for ``shinyssd`` has been archived to Zenodo with the link DOI:10.5281/zenodo.3233033

 ## How to use ``shinyssd``?

-1 - The user can upload their own database in .csv format according to the template.csv file found in this same repository
+1 - The user can upload their own database in .csv format according to the `template.csv` file found in this same repository

-2 - Shinyssd checks that the units are homogeneous
+2 - `Shinyssd` checks that the units are homogeneous

 3 - Once loaded, the database is displayed